rulorules99/agular-scaffolding/README.md

 ```
 >$ ng generate directive core/directives/name-of-directive
 ```
-Then export the component in the index folder `src/app/core/directives/index.ts` add the next line for each component created
+Then export the directive in the index folder `src/app/core/directives/index.ts` add the next line for each directive created

 ``` javascript
 export * from export * from './name-of-directive.directive';
 ```

 ### Forms
-- In forms we will create a forms classes
+- In forms we will create a form class
 ``` javascript
 import { Injectable } from '@angular/core';
 import { FormControl, FormGroup, Validators } from '@angular/forms';